appcelerator-archive/amp/docs/user.md

   -s, --server string   Specify server (host:port)

 Commands:
-  forgot-login Retrieve account name get          Get user information ls           List users rm           Remove one or more users signup       Signup for a new account verify       Verify account
+  forgot-login              Retrieve account name get                       Get user information ls                        List users resend-verification-token Resend verification email to registered address rm                        Remove one or more users signup                    Signup for a new account verify                    Verify account

 Run 'amp user COMMAND --help' for more information on a command.
 ```

 ### Examples

-#### Signing up and Logging in
+> NOTE: For the purpose of illustration, we will use the local cluster (which is default) for running AMP commands.
+If you specify a different server address in the command, it will appear in the first line of the command output.

 * To signup for a new user account:
 ```
 $ amp user signup
+[your.server.com:50101]
 username: sample
-email: sample@user.com
+email: sample@amp.com
 password: [password]
+[user sample @ your.server.com:50101]
 Hi sample!
 Please check your email to complete the signup process.
 ```
->NOTE: If you are working on a cluster without email verification, such as a local cluster,
+> NOTE: If you are working on a cluster without email verification, such as a local cluster,
 you will not need to verify your account as you will not be sent an email and you will be logged in automatically.
+> ```
+> $ amp user signup
+> [127.0.0.1:50101]
+>  username: sample
+>  email: sample@amp.co,
+>  password:
+>  Verification is not necessary for this cluster.
+>  Hi sample!
+You have been automatically logged in.
+> ```

 After signing up, you will then be sent an email to your registered address.
 In this email, you will
 be sent a link to verify your account with or you can verify your account with the provided CLI command.

-* To verify your account using the token in verification email.
+* To verify your account using the token in verification email:
 ```
 $ amp user verify [token]
+[your.server.com:50101]
 Your account has now been activated.
 ```
->NOTE: If you are working on a cluster without email verification, such as a local cluster,
+> NOTE: If you are working on a cluster without email verification, such as a local cluster,
 this command will be disabled.
+> ```
+>  $ amp -k user verify <TOKEN>
+>  [user sample @ 127.0.0.1:50101]
+>  Error: `amp user verify` disabled.
+This cluster has no registration policy
+> ```
-If you are using hosted AMP, you will need to verify your account.
+> If you are using hosted AMP, you will need to verify your account.

-* To login to your new account.
+* To login to your new account:
 ```
 $ amp login
+[127.0.0.1:50501]
 username: sample
 password: [password]
 Welcome back sample!
 ```

-* Once you have logged in, you can check you are logged with `amp whoami`
+* Once you have logged in, you can check who is currently logged in with `amp whoami`:
 ```
 $ amp whoami
-[user sample @ localhost:50101]
+[user sample @ 127.0.0.1:50101]
 Logged in as user: sample
 ```
-In addition, every `amp` command will display who you are logged in as at
-the top of the command output:
+In addition, every `amp` command will display who you are logged in as at the top of the command output.
 ```
 $ amp
-[user sample @ localhost:50101]
+[user sample @ 127.0.0.1:50101]

 Usage:  amp [OPTIONS] COMMAND
 ...
 ```

-* To logout of your account
+* To logout of your account:
 ```
 $ amp logout
+[user sample @ 127.0.0.1:50101]
 You have been logged out!
 ```

-#### Forgotten your username

 * In the instance that you have forgotten the username associated with your email,
 you can have the username sent to your registered email account:
 ```
-$ amp user forgot-login sample@user.com
+$ amp user forgot-login sample@amp.com
-Your login name has been sent to the address: sample@user.com
+Your login name has been sent to the address: sample@amp.com
 ```
->NOTE: If you are working on a cluster without email verification, this command will be disabled.
+> NOTE: If you are working on a cluster without email verification, this command will be disabled.

-#### User information

 * To retrieve details of a specific user:
 ```